3.4.4 |

 faster, the better; the louder, the better; and so on and so forth.
 It

-is this lust for the most which definitely has ideological, if not serious
+is this lust for the most which definitely has much wider, if not serious

 Closely related to the question of the ambiguity and positive